SS Marine Sulphur Queen

-SS Marine Sulphur Queen, formally Esso New Haven, was T2 tanker converted to carry molten sulphur.
+SS Marine Sulphur Queen, formerly Esso New Haven, was a T2 tanker converted to carry molten sulphur.
 It is notable for its disappearance in 1963 near the southern coast of Florida, taking the lives of 39 crewmen.

 In the investigation, the Coast Guard determined that the ship was unsafe and not seaworthy, and never should have sailed.
 The final report suggested four causes of the disaster, all due to poor design and maintenance of the ship.
 The loss of the ship was the subject of lengthy litigation between the owner and families of the missing men.

-Despite the clear cause of the disaster, an inaccurate and incomplete version of the ship's disappearance is often used to justify Bermuda Triangle conspiracies.
+Despite the clear cause of the disaster and its last known position being off Florida in the Gulf of Mexico, an inaccurate and incomplete version of the ship's disappearance is often used to justify Bermuda Triangle conspiracies.

 History

 The vessel, originally named SS Esso New Haven, was built by Sun Shipbuilding and Dry Dock Company, Chester, Pennsylvania, in March 1944, as one of many T2 tankers built to carry and transport oil.
 In 1960, she was placed in dry dock by Bethlehem Steel Company, Sparrows Point, Maryland, converted to carrying a cargo of molten sulphur, and given a name change to Marine Sulphur Queen.
 In order to carry out the planned function of carrying molten sulphur, a continuous, independent tank 306 ft long, 30 ft 6 in wide and 33 ft high was constructed out of the original holds, necessitating the removal of all transverse bulkheads in the original centerline tanks and modifying the internal structure; this tank in turn was divided into four smaller tanks internally.
 A void surrounded the tank on all sides, leaving a 2 foot clearance on the sides and bottom, with three feet left between the top and the ship's weather deck.
 A steam system was installed throughout to maintain the molten sulphur at roughly 255 °F.